About us

 Our objectives

-Reduce the barriers faced by different sectors of the population, especially Indigenous women and adolescents, in accessing information, prevention, and health care.
+Reduce the barriers faced by different sectors of population, especially Indigenous women and adolescents, in accessing information, prevention, and health care.

 Provide sexual and reproductive health care that is dignified, accessible, safe, and culturally sensitive through the Professional Midwifery model.